arfatbegum/CampusGuru-university-management-auth-service/README.md

 # CampusGuru-university-management-auth-service

-* The University Management System is a comprehensive and user-friendly web application designed to streamline and enhance the administrative and academic operations of a university.
-This system serves three primary user roles: Admin, Student, and Faculty, each with their specific functionalities and responsibilities.
+* The CampusGuru University Management System is a comprehensive and user-friendly web application designed to streamline and enhance the administrative and academic operations of a university.
+This system serves three primary user roles: Admin, Student, and Faculty, each with its specific functionalities and responsibilities.
 Here's an overview of the key features and functionalities of the system:

 ### Student Features: